CalinRadoni/CalinRadoni/README.md

 ## About this page

+This repository contains a GitHub Action workflow that generates the README.md page.

 This page is based on a jinja2 template filled by a python script.

 For a fast start with Python development in Visual Studio Code see the [Python and VSCode 101](https://calinradoni.github.io/pages/201008-python-and-vscode-101.html) document.